tylerkeys/r-dh-ecohydro/ELFGEN/external/README.md

-This folder houses the R scripts needed for generating ELFs and storing the outputs to drupal VAHydro
+This folder houses the R scripts needed for generating ELFs from a sample data file .csv

-***New folder coming to house ELF scripts for external use
+elf_retrieve_data.R to be replaced by csv